-- 2.16.
-Party to a voting agreement ix to vote in line with management on proposals being brought to shareholder vote. - 2.17.
-Has (or an immediate family member^{vi} has) an interlocking relationship as defined by the SEC involving members of the board of directors or its compensation committee^x. - 2.18.
-Founder^{xi} of the company but not currently an employee. - 2.19.
-Any material^{xii} relationship with the company.
+- 2.15.
+Party to a voting agreement^{ix} to vote in line with management on proposals being brought to shareholder vote. - 2.16.
+Has (or an immediate family member^{vi} has) an interlocking relationship as defined by the SEC involving members of the board of directors or its compensation committee^x. - 2.17.
+Founder^{xi} of the company but not currently an employee. - 2.18.
+Director with pay comparable to Named Executive Officers. - 2.19.
+Any materialxii relationship with the company.